 1. Can I BYOB?

-Other than fun with friends and family, the tour includes transportation to four local breweries in four to five hours, behind the scenes tours at the discretion and availability of the breweries on the tour, and bottled water and coolers with ice to keep your growlers cold.
-The ticket price is $59.
+Other than fun with friends and family, the tour includes transportation to two or four local breweries in three to five hours, behind the scenes tours and tastings at the discretion and availability of the breweries on the tour, and bottled water light snacks and coolers with ice to keep your beverages cold.
 Every rider must have a ticket.

 3. Do you have to be over 21?
 Can I bring my infant or toddler or 15 year old?